 I’ve also been to Disneyland in Los Angeles and I was a bit concerned, because remember how crazy big it was and how tired I was at the end of the day – and that was when I was in my early twenties!
 But I have to say I really liked Disneyland Paris for kids because its much smaller – which I think is also why many people don’t rate it.
 But if you are coming to Paris with young children or looking for things to do in Paris with toddlers – then this is perfect as it’s not too big at all.
 Really easy to walk around everywhere.

-I won’t go in to detail about Disneyland Paris – because that would need a whole blog post in itself (you can read this post here where various bloggers give their tips on visiting Disneyland Paris with kids).
+I won’t go in to detail about Disneyland Paris – because that would need a whole blog post in itself.
 However I will say that we only had one day at Disneyland and whilst we didn’t see everything, we certainly had a wonderful experience.
-We were supposed to go two days – which would have been better – but unfortunately Myla became very ill and we couldn’t go the second day.

 There is in fact two different parks to visit – Disneyland and Walt Disney Studios – both are well worth visiting.
 Here’s a brief overview of the parks.